Mahogany Speaks To You

 While medical treatment is crucial, natural remedies and self-care can also play a significant role in managing hyperthyroidism.
 These include:

-- Stress management techniques like yoga and meditation
+• Stress management techniques like yoga, mindfulness, and meditation

 Keep in mind that there is no hard fast rule that keeps you from including natural remedies as a component of your hyperthyroidism treatment.
-It is likely your physician will encourage you to adopt a healthy lifestyle to support medical treatment.
+Your physician will likely encourage you to adopt a healthy lifestyle to support medical treatment.

 Seeking Further Information and Support